 We present information in a sequential manner, so that each topic contributes to the next.
 Section headings are used generously, so the table of contents provides a detailed roadmap of topics presented.
 The take-home points from this review:

-• The current standard of geotechnical practice as applied in the forest-practices arena does not include feasible methods for consistent and objective determination of sensitivity of glacial deep-seated landslides to forest practices, or for assessing hazards posed by these landslides.
-(This is the motivation for this literature review).
+• The current standard of geotechnical practice as applied in the forest-practices arena does not include feasible methods for consistent and objective determination of sensitivity of

 1 From the 11/2015 version.